luxonis/depthai-ros/README.md

 #### Setting Stereo parameters
 ![](docs/param_stereo.gif)

+You can enable rectified Stereo streams by setting, for example in the case of right stream `i_publish_right_rect: true`.
+You can also set `i_publish_synced_rect_pair: true` to get both images with the same timestamps.

 #### Feature Tracker

 Each sensor node (and rectified streams from Stereo node) has the option to add FeatureTracker node, which publishes `depthai_ros_msgs/msg/TrackedFeatures` messages.